Elijah1111/PiRadio/README.md

 The current model uses 3 buttons: Next, Prev, and Pause.

 When a station begins playing the name of the station will be displayed on the LCD display for 5 seconds then the backlight will turn off and blank.

+## Finding Stations
+To create custom stations a live audio stream must be found.

+Either add the name and station to the stations.csv or make your own and change the radio.py file.

+After changing the stations file the new station will not be avalible until after the Pi is restarted.
 ## Credit
 Initial Script Work-[Elijah1111](https://github.com/Elijah1111)